SharePoint/sp-dev-docs/docs/schema/useremail-element.md

  **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Contains the e-mail address of the current user.
+Contains the email address of the current user.

 ```
 <UserEmail>